 Global Graphica is a collaborative blog about what we call “visual culture” – Art, design, photography, street art, interactive media, style and the cultural landscape of cities, its architecture, spaces and lifestyle.
 Or, to put in another way: Cool aesthetic stuff that we find.

 Our editor, Van Corsa, launched the Global Graphica website in 2004 as a personal, curated effort to document the art and design he encountered in daily life around downtown New York City, especially ephemeral art forms, such as street art and public art events, and the ever-changing urban landscape.
-The project was also the byproduct of a rabid curiosity in diverse cultural interests, that drew heavily on Van’s experience working in entertainment and the media producing video, interactive experiences, design, original photography and journalism.
+The project was also the byproduct of a rabid curiosity in diverse cultural interests, that drew heavily on Van’s experience working in entertainment, advertising and media industries, producing video, interactive experiences, design, original photography and journalism.

 Global Graphica welcomes inquiries and submissions of images, texts, and suggestions from readers and artists around the world.
 Email us at email@example.com